Tubular gel battery

 There are also clean environment applications as in hospitals and food storage.
 In these environments smells and corrosive gases could contaminate food or damage human health.
 Looking again to the consumer applications, the last thing they need is a battery in their home, garage or solar power bank, which is producing explosive gases or corrosive fumes on when on a charge.

-They are sealed batteries.
-Do not leak.
+Gel batteries are sealed batteries.
+They do not leak.
 There is no risk of acid leakages.
 They are maintenance-free.
-They are classified as non-hazardous for transportation, rail or air.
+It classifies them as non-hazardous for transportation, by rail or air.
 Terminals do not have any corrosion.

 There is no risk of leakages in a tubular gel battery since the electrolyte is in gel form.
-Since they cannot leak the tubular gel battery can be placed in any orientation.
-If the tubular gel battery falls or breaks there will be no spilt acid damage caused due to the accidental spillage of acid like from a wet cell battery.
-Tubular gel battery are designed to be resistant to vibration & shocks.
+Since they cannot leak the tubular gel battery can be used in any orientation.
+If the tubular gel battery falls or breaks, there will be no acid spills.
+There will be no environmental damage caused because of accidental spillage of acid like from a flooded battery.
+Tubular gel battery are resistant to vibration & shocks.
 They don’t release explosive gases like in large battery bank installations of flooded batteries.

-Tubular gel battery - recover from deep discharge quickly
+Tubular gel batteries - recover from deep discharge quickly

 They recover faster from a deep discharge or if left discharged over a long time.
 They have a huge life span & comes maintenance free!

 The only disadvantage of a Tubular gel battery is the initial cost compared to to the flooded battery or the AGM battery.
 The tubular gel battery usually cost 30 to 40% more than the normal batteries.
 This cost though appears to be more, easily is offset by the Return on Investment as explained above.
 Other than the cost there are only advantages!